Wonderful subgroups of reductive groups and spherical systems: Introduction

 \section{Introduction}

-Luna's theory of wonderful varieties establishes a connection between {\em wonderful $G$-varieties} for a semisimple complex algebraic group $G$, and certain combinatorial objects called {\em spherical systems} of $G$ (\cite{Lu01}).
-The main conjecture, i.e.\ that spherical systems classify these varieties, is a work in progress and has been verified in many particular cases (\cite{Lu01,Pe04,BP05,B07,BC10}).
-Uniqueness of the wonderful variety having a given spherical system has been proved by Losev in \cite{Lo07}, and a proof of the whole conjecture has been proposed by Cupit-Foutou in \cite{C08} and \cite{C09} using a different method.
+Luna's theory of wonderful varieties establishes a connection between {\em wonderful $G$-varieties} for a semisimple complex algebraic group $G$, and certain combinatorial objects called {\em spherical $G$-systems} (\cite{Lu01}).
+The main conjecture, i.e.\ that spherical systems classify these varieties, has previously been verified in many particular cases (see \cite{Lu01,Pe04,BP05,B07,BC10}).
+Here we develop some further general techniques related to this correspondence; this allows us to complete the proof in full generality in \cite{BP11p2}.
+It follows from Losev's results in \cite{Lo07} that a wonderful $G$-variety having a given spherical $G$-system is uniquely determined (if it exists) up to $G$-isomorphism, therefore it remains to prove that every spherical system is {\em geometrically realizable}, i.e.\ that there actually exists a corresponding wonderful variety.
+A proof of the Luna conjecture has also been proposed by Cupit-Foutou in \cite{C09}, but her approach is different from ours: it is intrinsic (via invariant Hilbert schemes and equivariant deformation theory) but is not constructive, that is, does not explicitly provide the wonderful variety associated with a given spherical system.

 Beyond the classification, the theory describes many geometric constructions and their combinatorial counterparts.
-For example, morphisms between varieties correspond to {\em quotients} of spherical systems.
+For example, morphisms between wonderful varieties correspond to {\em quotients} of spherical systems.

-In this article we develop some techniques relating a spherical system to the generic stabilizer (called a {\em wonderful subgroup} of $G$) of the corresponding variety.
-Whenever such a wonderful variety exists, we say that the spherical system is {\em geometrically realizable}.
+In this article we provide some results relating the stabilizer $H$ (called a {\em wonderful subgroup} of $G$) of a point in the open $G$-orbit of a wonderful $G$-variety $X$, to the spherical system $\s$ of $X$.

-Two approaches to these techniques are possible.
-The first one is described in \S\ref{s:fromto}, and extracts informations on the wonderful subgroup $H$ only from the spherical system $\s$ itself.
-This approach is direct, but yet unable to provide a complete description of $H$, nor of a candidate $H$ in cases where geometric realizability of $\s$ is not assured.

-With this point of view, a Levi part of $H$ (as already pointed out in \cite{Lo07}), can be guessed using the classification of reductive spherical subgroups of semisimple groups and the knowledge of their spherical systems.
-The unipotent radical is more elusive, although some strategy for it seems to be possible.
-Our study of $H$ is also in some sense non-canonical, since it requires the choice of a parabolic subgroup of $G$ minimal containing $H$: examples show that such a choice is not unique.

-The second approach, developed in \S\S\ref{s:fiberprod}--\ref{s:tails}, involves the study of particular quotients of $\s$, which are supposed to be geometrically realizable.
-Here we can produce a precise description for $H$, proving at the same time the geometric realizability of $\s$.
-However, all is done assuming existence and knowledge of the generic stabilizers of some quotient of $\s$.